Crime Stoppers: 3 people wanted for felonies

 WANTED FOR FELONIES (pictured from left to right):

+Isaias Aguilera Ovalle is a Hispanic male.
+He is 36 years old.
+He stands at 5'6" and weighs 155 pounds.
+Ovalle has black hair and brown eyes.
+He has a Felony Warrant for a probation violation out of Lansing.

-Kennethy Eugene Emanuel Jr is a black male.
-He is 32 years old.
-He stands at 5'11" and weighs 160 pounds.
-Emanuel has black hair and brown eyes.
+Clarence Demetrius Street is a black male.
+He is 36 years old.
+He stands at 6'0" and weighs about 180 pounds.
+Street has black hair and brown eyes.
 He has a Felony Warrant for criminal sexual conduct out of Lansing.

-Jessica Leigh Sutberry is a white female.
-She is 35 years old.
-She stands at 5'3" and weighs about 200 pounds.
-She has brown hair and blue eyes.
-Sutberry has a Felony Warrant for dangerous drugs out of Lansing.
+Tajah Rose Smith is a black female.
+She is 20 years old.
+She is 5'0" and weighs about 157 pounds.
+She has black hair and brown eyes.
+Smith has a Felony Warrant for receiving stolen property out of Lansing.

-Nicholas Eugene Huttenlocker is a white male.
-He is 40 years old.
-He is 6'1" and weighs about 190 pounds.
-He has brown hair and blue eyes.
-Huttenlocker has a Felony Warrant for assault out of Lansing.

 If you have any information concerning these persons please call Crime Stoppers at 517-483-STOP.
 That's 517-483-7867.